-Skills gained and enrichment opportunities:

-Students on this course will develop a wide range of skills that will improve their future employability.
+Skills gained and enrichmentopportunities: Students on this course will develop a wide range of skills that will improve their future employability.
 They will be able to generate enterprising and creative approaches to business opportunities, problems and issues.
 Approximately 10% of the overall marks in this qualification will test students' quantitative skills.
 Progression/career opportunities:

-Studying A level Business can be a stepping-stone to a wide range of popular undergraduate courses at university including; Accounting and Finance, Business Management or Marketing.
+Studying A level Business can be a stepping-stone to a wide range of popular undergraduate courses at universityincluding; Accounting and Finance, Business Managementor Marketing.
 Career opportunities are endless but often include; banking, insurance, retail management, business development and marketing.
 Further information:

-Mr T Ogbe - Head of Business
+Mr T Ogbe - Head of Business Tunokan.ogbe@walthamstow-academy.org

 Business BTEC Level 3

-Exam Board: Edexcel

-Entry Requirements: GCSE Grade 5 in Business or BTEC Level 2 Merit in Business (if studied) Diploma (Double award) or Extended Diploma (Triple award)
+Exam Board: Edexcel Entry Requirements: GCSE Grade 5 in Business or BTEC Level 2 Merit in Business (if studied) Diploma (Double award) or Extended Diploma (Triple award)

 Subject Content

 Units Studied in Year 12:

-Unit 1 Exploring Business

-Unit 2 Developing a Marketing Campaign

-Unit 3 Personal and Business Finance

-Unit 4 Managing an Event
+Unit 1 Exploring Business Unit 2 Developing a Marketing Campaign Unit 3 Personal and Business Finance Unit 4 Managing an Event

-Unit 5 International Business

-Units Studied in Year 13: